 RELATED: 10 Best Budget Home Gym Setups

-Now, if you’re doing heavy deadlifts or dropping weights from overhead, steer clear of vinyl.
+Now, if you’re doing heavy deadlifts or dropping weights from overhead, steer clear of vinyl, which only earns 3 out of 5 stars for durability.
 That’s a recipe for disaster.
 But if you want a good-looking workout room to do some cardio, dance, HIIT training, yoga, or pilates, vinyl suffices.
 Some basketball and sports courts also use vinyl planks.

 RELATED: Best Budget Home Gym Equipment